dri14maretti/dri14maretti/README.md

 ### Hi there, I'm Adriano!

-## I'm a student and Full Stack developer, who wants to learn more about Back-end, Data Science and Machine Learning.
+## I'm a student and Full Stack developer, who wants to learn more about Cloud computing and machine learning.

 ### Somethings about me